mobvoi/ticdesign/_en/design/index.md

 #### Augment responding area as much as possible

-We suggest that you design pleasant visual and responding areas.
-This is an obvious rule, considering the user scenario and product positioning of smartwatch.
+We suggest you to design a safe and pleasant visual and responsive area for UI elements, an apparent rule to follow given the smartwatch's usage scenarios and product positioning.

 <div class="row">
 <div class="col-half" markdown="1">